I was driven by emotions: Nkechi Blessing apologises to JIde Kosoko

 Ara___xx:

 "I think my love for Nkechi just increased!
-She maintained her ground but still apologized for her wrongdoings."
+She maintained her ground but still apologised for her wrongdoings."

 Thee_bunmi: